 Ensuring that women's rights are taken into account in internet rights and principles and dialogue.

+Disability :

+Formulating disability-inclusive development frameworks

+Ensuring accessibility of information, services and ICTs for people with disabilities.

+Empowering and building capacities of person with disabilities to access information and knowledge using ICTs in order becoming an equal contributors of society

+Ensuring universal design for all that contribute to the development of inclusive, accessible and affordable ICTs and services for persons with disabilities

 Multistakeholderism

 Improvement in the governance of ICTs, including the extension of the principle of multi-stakeholder participation, which has been so successful on the internet, into other areas of national and international ICT governance.